Clover Club cocktail: History and character

 The Clover Club cocktail is a drink that pre-dates Prohibition in the United States, and is named for the Philadelphia men's club of the same name, which met in the Bellevue-Stratford Hotel at South Broad and Walnut Streets in Center City.
 The Clover Club was chartered in 1882.

 Of the cocktail, Robert Hess claims "It has a long history [...] and was enjoyed by the captains of industry who were members of the famous club."

 Published recipes for the cocktails, nearly identical to the modern "Clover Club cocktail" appear as early as 1908. and J. A. Grohusko's Jack's Manual features a drink called "A Clover Leaf."
 Grohusko writes that it "is said to be popular in the city of brotherly love.
 Certainly it is decorative for it has a soft orchid color, with a rim of white."
 The recipe itself features sugar, Gordon's Gin, raspberry syrup, egg white and a sprig of mint.
-Interestingly, cocktail books such as Applegreen's Bar Book which published several editions and mentioned the Clover Club bar in its 1904 edition did not include the "Clover Leaf Cocktail" Until 1909.
+Cocktail books such as Applegreen's Bar Book, which published several editions and mentioned the Clover Club bar in its 1904 edition, did not include the "Clover Leaf Cocktail" until 1909.

 Lifestyle and art sections of newspapers of the era included briefs about the cocktail describing it as "now new."

 Its earliest published appearance in a cocktail book as "The Clover Club Cocktail" was in 1910 in Raymond E. Sullivan's The Barkeeper's Manual.
 His recipe included a mint sprig as garnish.
-The mint leaf would later fall of favor in the "Cocktail Club" and its inclusion would make the drink the "Clover Leaf."
+The mint leaf would later fall out of favor in the "Cocktail Club" and its inclusion would make the drink the "Clover Leaf."